 Scheduling in specialty areas gives the student a broader insight into the different aspects of radiology.
 The purpose of being scheduled in these areas is not to become proficient but to gain a basic understanding of that area.
-The student will be given more time in any area they express a desire for.
+The student will be given more time in any area they express a desire for once all diagnostic clinical criteria have been met.

-ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Mammography Rotation Policy Number: 46 Original Date: 6/16 Revision Date: Last Review Date 6/17
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY

+POLICY AND PROCEDURE MANUAL

+Policy Title: Mammography Rotation Policy Number: 46

+Original Date: 6/16 Revision Date:

+Last Review Date 6/17